Thursday, 30 April 2026

 Refining the campaign rules

-I like the manner DBMM treats generals as either brilliant, average or inert, though DBA3 makes no distinction to the quality of generals, there are some ways to make a nod in that direction.
-Replacing a lost general, the player cast one die.
-On a score of 1, the general is classed as “inert” and its replacement functions as a CP or Command Position (see the last paragraph, page 9 of the rule book).
-Scores 2-5, the general is competent and a score of 6, the player may select the manner of deployment for the next battle.
-This may be a standard deployment, the collision course variant or the alternate deployment of “battles” or divisions.
-As this campaign rule set is developed for our medieval games, players will be accustomed to organising their army in divisions or “battles”.
+Replacing a general lost in battle is handled differently and though DBA3 makes no distinction as to their quality, there are some ways to give a nod in that direction.
+The player cast a die to determine his quality, a score of 1, the general is classed as “inert” and it functions as a CP or Command Position (see the last paragraph, page 9 of the rule book).
+Scores 2-6, the general is competent with a score of 6 will enable a player to select the manner of deployment for the next battle as listed below in Deployment Options.

 Campaign sequence